Perfect colourings of cyclotomic integers: Introduction

-This article can be seen as a complement to \cite{bg}, which concentrates on the combinatorial aspects of perfect or chirally perfect colourings (there called `Bravais colourings') of $\M_n$, where $\M_n = \Z[e^{2 \pi i / n}]$ denotes a $\Z$-module of cyclotomic integers.
+This article can be seen as a complement to \cite{bg}, which concentrates on the combinatorial aspects of perfect or chirally perfect colourings of $\M_n$, where $\M_n = \Z[e^{2 \pi i / n}]$ denotes a $\Z$-module of cyclotomic integers.
+(To be precise, they study so called `Bravais colourings', but we will show in the sequel that Bravais colourings and chirally perfect colourings are the same.)
 In particular, the results in \cite{bg} yield the numbers $\ell$ for which a (chirally) perfect colouring of $\M_n$ with $\ell$ colours exists, given that $\M_n$ has class number one.
 In contrast, this paper studies the algebraic properties of the colour symmetry groups of perfect colourings of $\M_n$, again for the case that $\M_n$ has class number one.
+In this sense this paper follows the spirit of \cite{cbg}, where the group structure arising from of colourings (not necessariliy perfect ones) of periodic patterns are studied.
+Finally we should mention that the methods of this paper had been applied to a more detailed study of perfect colourings of cyclotomic integers with $5$-fold, $8$-fold and $12$-fold symmetry.

-\section{\bf Preliminaries}
+\section{Preliminaries}

-Let $\M_n$ denote the cyclotomic integers.
-That is, $\M_n = \Z[\xi_n]$ is the ring of polynomials in $\xi_n$, where $\xi_n=e^{2\pi i/n}$ always be a primitive complex root of unity.
+Let $\M_n$ denote the $n$-th ring of cyclotomic integers.
+That is, $\M_n = \Z[\xi_n]$ is the ring of polynomials in $\xi_n$, where $\xi_n=e^{2\pi i/n}$ always is a primitive complex root of unity.
 If it is clear from the context, we may write just $\xi$ instead of $\xi_n$.
 Since $\M_{2n} = \M_n$ for $n$ odd, we omit the case $n \equiv 2 \mod 4$, for the sake of uniqueness.
 As mentioned above, our approach requires that $\M_n$ has class number one.
 Then we can use the fact that $\M_n$ is a principal ideal domain, and therefore also a unique factorisation domain.
 This is only true for the following values of $n$.

 Let us emphasise that $\M_n$ always denotes the ring of cyclotomic integers for the values in Equation \eqref{eq:cls1} only.

 {\bf Notation:} Throughout the text, $D_n$ (resp.\ $C_n$) denotes the dihedral (resp.\ cyclic) group of order $2n$ (resp.\ $n$).
 The symmetric group of order $n!$ is denoted by $\S_n$.
 Let $\xi_n = e^{2 \pi i / n}$, a primitive $n$-th root of unity.
 The set of cyclotomic integers $\Z[\xi_n]$ is denoted by $\M_n$.
 The point group of $\M_n$ (the set of linear isometries fixing $\M_n$) is the dihedral group $D_N$, where $N=n$ if $n$ is even, and $N=2n$ if $n$ is odd.
 The entire symmetry group $G(\M_n)$ of $\M_n$ is {\em symmorphic}, that is, it equals the semidirect product of its translation subgroup with its point group: $G(\M_n) = \M_n \rtimes D_N$, where $N=n$ if $n$ is even, and $N=2n$ if $n$ is odd.
 If $H$ is a subgroup of some group $G$, the index of $H$ in $G$ is denoted by $[G:H]$.
 Throughout the text we will identify the Euclidean plane with the complex plane.
 The complex norm of $z \in \C$ is always denoted by $|z|$, while the algebraic norm of $z \in \M_n$ is denoted by $N_n(z)$.